-I also discovered that while there is endless talk in the media about Going Green, the evidence suggests that for all the hype and the community recycle programs, current trends indicate that, rather than reducing, we are wanting and using more and more.
+I also discovered that while there is endless talk in the media about Going Green, the evidence suggests that for all the hype and the community recycling programs, current trends indicate that, rather than reducing, we are wanting and using more and more.

 The average size of a home in America has more than doubled since the 1950s; it now stands at 2,349 square feet.
-Nielsen Media Research tell us that we now have more televisions in the average home than people, with half the homes having 3, or more, TVs.
+Nielsen Media Research tells us that we now have more televisions in the average home than people, with half the homes having 3, or more, TVs.

 The average consumer spends about $725 per month on transportation, with less then 9% driving mini cars or hybrids; average miles driven per capita has gone up nearly 700% since 1960, with commutes getting longer and longer.

 In 1960, the average American threw away 2.7 pounds (1.2 kg) of trash a day, according to the Environmental Protection Agency, today the average American produces about 4.4 pounds (2 kg) of garbage a day, or a total of 29 pounds (13 kg) per week and 1,600 pounds (726 kg) a year, not counting industrial waste and commercial trash.
-This is in part due to the huge increase in disposable, single-use items, ranging from razors to fast-food take out containers.
+This is in part due to the huge increase in disposable, single-use items, ranging from razors to fast-food take-out containers.

 Having said that, 74% of the population recycles to some degree, though there is still enough aluminum thrown out every month to rebuild the entire commercial air fleet.

 The mantra of the Green Movement is “Reduce, Reuse, Recycle”.
 These are the basic ideas of being Green.
 Guess what, we have always gotten by on the least amount, used everything over and over, and been recycling (pop-bottle deposits, thrift stores, yard sales) for longer then I care to admit.
 Years ago, Barbara Mandrell had a song that said, “I was country when country wasn’t cool.”
 Well, I was Green before Green was cool.
-Back then we just called it frugal, tight-fisted, economy minded, broke, or just plain Cheap.
+Back then we just called it frugal, tight-fisted, economy-minded, broke, or just plain Cheap.

 The first step in being Green is to reduce what you use.
 As a Cheap-O, I reduce to save money, not just to save money but to not spend money, to get more value out of every dollar I have to spend.
 To make my money work for me, two, or three, or more times.

 First and foremost, the best way to reduce is to very simply turn things off.
 Don’t turn the lights on until you need them.
-Use power-strips to completely turn off TV, stereo, DVD and VCR players, microwaves – any appliance with a digital display uses power all the time not just when you are using it.
+Use power-strips to completely turn off TV, stereo, DVD and VCR players, microwaves—any appliance with a digital display uses power all the time not just when you are using it.
 The same is true of anything with a remote, they use up to 80% of their operating power when they are sitting on standby.
 The way to eliminate the power drain is to un-plug or use a power-strip to completely shut off those things.
 Nationally, these energy “vampires” use 5% of the domestic energy and cost consumers more than $8 billion annually.

 We turn off the lights when they aren’t being used, all of which are compact fluorescent lights.
-Our night lights are LED that use 1/2 watt each.
+Our night lights are LEDs that use 1/2 watt each.
 We don’t have cable or satellite TV.
 Heck, our TV and DVD player are not even plugged in.

-We have down-sized, gone from a 60-gallon, electric hot water tank with two 3,000-watt elements to a 30-gallon hot water tank with one 1,500-watt element (this can also be listed under “Reuse” as this was a used hot water tank when we put it in, and it was free).
+We have downsized, gone from a 60-gallon, electric hot water tank with two 3,000-watt elements to a 30-gallon hot water tank with one 1,500-watt element (this can also be listed under “Reuse” as this was a used hot water tank when we put it in, and it was free).
 We have also added a solar hot water heater, to use even less electricity.

 We have given up our 17-cubic-foot fridge and gone with a 3.5-cubic-foot fridge that will use about 60-70% less power.
 We hope to eventually go to using a cold room and eliminate the need for a fridge altogether.

-We buy in bulk to save packaging – everything from soap to grains to food stuffs.
+We buy in bulk to save packaging—everything from soap to grains to foodstuffs.
 We combine trips to town so that one trip does 4 or 5 errands; as often as possible, we only make trips to town when we have to.
 When going to work I make sure to utilize those trips to take care of business and groceries, etc.

 We keep the tires properly inflated.
 It is estimated by www.planetgreen.discovery.com that if the tires on every American’s car were properly inflated we could save around 2 billion gallons of gas each year!

 We wear our clothes more than once before they are washed (with the exception of undergarments and socks).
-According to The United Nations Environment Programme, you consume up to five times less energy by wearing your jeans at least three times before washing, washing them in cold water (90% of the energy used to wash clothes is to heat the water) and skipping the dryer and the iron.
+According to The United Nations Environment Programme, you consume up to five times less energy by wearing your jeans at least three times before washing, washing them in cold water (90% of the energy used to wash clothes is to heat the water), and skipping the dryer and the iron.
 Our dryer is a clothesline in the summer and a clothes rack in the winter.
-(There are an estimated 88 million dryers in the United States each producing more then a ton of carbon dioxide per year).
+(There are an estimated 88 million dryers in the United States each producing more than a ton of carbon dioxide per year).
 An added bonus is that clothes last longer when dried on the clothesline than when dried in a dryer, as there is less wear and tear on the clothes.
-This also eliminates the need for dryer sheets and the cancer causing chemicals and the neurotoxins such as toluene and styrene.
+This also eliminates the need for dryer sheets and the cancer-causing chemicals and the neurotoxins such as toluene and styrene.

 We have reduced the number of cleaners in our house by using an organic, vegetable-based, unscented cleaner, and using it for just about everything.
 Laundry, dishes, shampoo, shaving soap, household cleaner.

-We reduce our water usage by capturing rain water to use to water lawn and garden.
+We reduce our water usage by capturing rainwater to use to water lawn and garden.
 The rainwater is better for the garden than well water and does not have the chlorine that city water has in it.

-Every thing has a second, or third, or fourth life.
-Wood pallets become building material (http://summerville-novascotia.com/PalletShed/), wood for woodworking projects (some of the pallets are made from hardwood) or fencing or fire wood.
+Everything has a second, or third, or fourth life.
+Wood pallets become building material (http://summerville-novascotia.com/PalletShed/), wood for woodworking projects (some of the pallets are made from hardwood) or fencing or firewood.

-Tin can lids become Christmas decorations or craft projects; kitchen scraps become compost; glass jars become canning supplies or a canister set; salvaged building supplies (doors, windows, bricks) become new building material for sheds, shops and chicken coups; burnt-out light bulbs become Christmas decorations; empty plastic milk jugs are cut up to become stencils or patterns for craft projects; old jeans become new fashions for the grandkids until finally they become cleaning rags; newspaper becomes Papier-mâché for craft projects, packing material, or fire-starter; 2-liter pop-bottles become bird feeders or yarn holders; an old metal barrel is going to be used as part of a outdoor oven; a stock tank is used as a hot tub; old bed frame rails become fence posts; old milk cans, cement blocks and old tires become planters; old printer sheets become metal roofing for a shed; yogurt tubs become freezer containers, cardboard is used for more stuff than I can count; whatever burnables that you have – junk mail, the envelopes that bills come in, cardboard scraps, this, that, and the other thing – go in the wood heater to help heat the house, and stay out of the landfill.
+Tin can lids become Christmas decorations or craft projects; kitchen scraps become compost; glass jars become canning supplies or a canister set; salvaged building supplies (doors, windows, bricks) become new building material for sheds, shops and chicken coups; burnt-out light bulbs become Christmas decorations; empty plastic milk jugs are cut up to become stencils or patterns for craft projects; old jeans become new fashions for the grandkids until finally they become cleaning rags; newspaper becomes Papier-mâché for craft projects, packing material, or fire-starter; 2-liter pop-bottles become bird feeders or yarn holders; an old metal barrel is going to be used as part of a outdoor oven; a stock tank is used as a hot tub; old bed frame rails become fence posts; old milk cans, cement blocks and old tires become planters; old printer sheets become metal roofing for a shed; yogurt tubs become freezer containers, cardboard is used for more stuff than I can count; whatever burnables that you have—junk mail, the envelopes that bills come in, cardboard scraps, this, that, and the other thing—go in the wood heater to help heat the house, and stay out of the landfill.

 Everything has (at least) a second life.